Duško Vujošević: Limoges CSP

 On 13 January 2016, Vujošević took over French club Limoges CSP.
 While coaching Limoges, they finished 10th in the LNB Pro A, and he led his team to the round of 16 in the French Basketball Cup.

 He left the team at the end of the 2016–2017. season.

-U BT Cluj-Napoca
+U-BT Cluj-Napoca

-On 18 June 2019, Duško signed a one-year deal with Romanian basketball club U-BT Cluj-Napoca.
-In the 2019–2020 season his club finished 2nd in the Liga Națională group A, Romaina's first division, before the season got cancelled due to the COVID-19 pandemic.
+On 18 June 2019, Duško signed a one-year deal with Romanian club U-BT Cluj-Napoca.
+In the 2019–20 season his club finished 2nd in the Liga Națională group A, Romania's first division, before the season got cancelled due to the COVID-19 pandemic.

-On June 24, 2020, he signed a one-year extension with the club, that season he won the Liga Națională, and the Romanian Basketball Cup.
+On 24 June 2020, he signed a one-year extension with the club, that season he won the Liga Națională, and the Romanian Basketball Cup.
 At the end of the season he left the club.